aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 - Add static routes to vlan 2001 and vlan 2003

 On Leaf1
 - Configure interface Ethernet1 as an access port in vlan 112
+- Unshut interface Ethernet1

 ### Turn Leaf4 into Host22